Hardcover, Paperback, eBook

 Mark Nelson, PhD, takes us on a global expedition to learn how we are wasting the world’s dwindling supplies of fresh water by flushing away a very valuable resource, our own human wastes!

-In “The Wastewater Gardener: Preserving the Planet One Flush at a Time”, Mark Nelson takes the reader on a kind of global expedition to learn how we are wasting the world’s dwindling supplies of fresh water by flushing away a very valuable resource, our own human wastes!
-A founding director of the Institute of Ecotechnics, Dr. Nelson has worked for several decades in closed ecological system research.
-As one of eight brave souls enclosed in the pioneering Biosphere 2 experiment, he realized how essential the proper re-use of human waste is to the health of the planet.
-This led to what Dr. Nelson calls a life-long love affair with constructed wetlands, where he discovered an important solution to some of our trickiest global dilemmas: Wastewater Gardens.
-While the problems covered in this book are very serious, Dr. Nelson’s approach to the subject makes for a delightful, down-to-earth and very informative read… Very highly recommended for personal, NGO, academic, and community library Environmental Studies collections.
+In “The Wastewater Gardener: Preserving the Planet One Flush at a Time”, Mark Nelson takes the reader on a kind of global expedition to learn how we are wasting the world’s dwindling supply of fresh water by flushing away a very valuable resource — our own human wastes!
+Mark Nelson is founding director of the Institute of Ecotechnics and has worked for several decades in closed ecological systems research.
+As one of eight brave souls enclosed in the pioneering Biosphere 2 experiment, Nelson realized how essential the proper use of human waste is to the health of the planet.
+This, combined with his lifelong love affair with constructed wetlands, led to the discovery of Wastewater Gardens, an important solution to some of our trickiest global environmental dilemmas.
+While the problems and case studies covered in this book are indeed quite serious, Mark’s approach to the subject makes for a fun, down-to-earth and very informative read… Very highly recommended for personal, NGO, academic, and community library Environmental Studies collections.